mikich-k2v/K2View-Academy/articles/34_JMX_statistics/01_JMX_overview.md

 ### Why would I want to enable JMX monitoring in Fabric?

-When working with large clusters of Fabric nodes, enabling JMX allows you to more easily monitor the consumption of resources per services used.
+When working with large clusters of Fabric nodes, enabling JMX allows you to monitor the consumption of resources per services used more efficiently.
 This enables you to make better decisions about how to maintain your implementation and optimize the machine resources allocated to your project.

 Using the JMX Report page will also provide you with valuable information about the behavior of specific objects in your project, including LUIs, Web Services, Jobs and other functions that you might deem necessary to monitor.